 With a rapid search of our surroundings, I stepped forward and Chad lifted the plane to relocate to safety.
-Matt obviously wasn’t in a hurry, his tablet showed him where this person was, hiding in one of the houses in the end of the long street.
+Matt obviously wasn’t in a hurry, his tablet showed him where this person was, hiding in one of the houses at the end of the long street.

 – She?
-How certain are you? – I asked, smoke slowly escaping my nostrils, when he formed a suspicious smile.
+How certain are you? – I asked, smoke slowly escaping my nostrils when he formed a suspicious smile.

 – I’ve seen her through the horizon.
 It’s definitely a she.
 I must warn you though.
 She looked right back at me. – Dee Kay said and solidified us for a second, fed on our dumb face expression and laughed without a sound.